wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Configure Edge Data Store components.md

 # Configure Edge Data Store components

-The EdgeCmd utility enables you to add, configure, and delete Edge Data Store components.
+Use the EdgeCmd utility to add, configure, and delete Edge Data Store components.

 ## View configured components

-Complete the following to view the components currently configured on Edge Data Store.
+Complete the following steps to view the components currently configured on Edge Data Store.

-1. Open command line.
+1. Access the EdgeCmd utility through a command line tool.
-2. Type the following in the command line and press Enter.
+2. Type the following command and press Enter.

 	```bash
 	edgecmd Configuration System Components
 	```

-## Add components
+## Add a component

-Complete the following to add a new component.
+Complete the following steps to add a Modbus TCP EDS adapter component or an OPC UA EDS adapter component.

-1. Open command line.
+1. Access the EdgeCmd utility through a command line tool.
-2. Type the following in the command line, replacing `<componentId>` and `<componentType>` with the values that you want and press Enter.
+2. Type the following command, replacing `<componentId>` and `<componentType>` with the values for the new component and press Enter.

 	**Note:** Valid component types are `Modbus` and `OpcUa`.
-If you are trying to register a Modbus EDS adapter, use `Modbus` and if you are trying to register an OPC UA adapter, use `OpcUa`.

 	```bash
 	edgecmd Configuration System Components componentId=<componentId> componentType=<componentType>